jzengg/felamily/README.md

 <!-- auth using react -->
 <!-- add user store to get username from id -->

-add a flash store to display notices set up tabs in category content add error messages with util error callbacks
+getting error about setting state on mounted or mounting component add a flash store to display notices set up tabs in category content add error messages with util error callbacks